panoply/syncify/readme.md

 # Overview

 The main purpose of Syncify is to facilitate seamless theme development between your local machine and Shopify store/s.
 It ships with build, watch, download, upload, merge and pull capabilities for interfacing with remote Shopify webshop's.
 Together with a prompt based execution model, Syncify provides developers with theme control that aims to exceed expectations.
-In addition to the core sync support, Syncify also provides opt-in pre-processor capabilities for handling asset file types.

 ### Theme Files

 Syncify uses built-in capabilities when handling snippets, templates, layouts, locales, configs and sections.
-Files using a `.liquid` or `.json` extension are considered **views** in Syncify.
-Content transformations like minification and path mappings are applied to these files types.
+Files using a `.liquid` or `.json` extension are typically considered theme files in syncify and always determined before handling.
+Content transformations like minification and path mappings are applied to these files types either natively or with plugins.

+### Data Files

+Syncify exposes and introduces an elegant low-level method for interfacing with shop metafields, pages, redirects and files.
+Pull, push, merge and delete resource capabilities are provided for data identified files and for metafield resources a directory/file path based approach is employed which allows developers to advance their workflows in a controlled and extensible manner.

 ### Asset Files

 Syncify does not want to re-create or impede on developer preferences and tool appropriation.
-Build tools and bundlers specifically designed for processing different assets types can be spawned and run in parallel with Syncify's `build` and `watch` instances.
-Syncify also provides pre-processor capabilities for handling TypeScript, JavaScript, CSS, SCSS and SVG file types and exposes wrappers around the popular and performant modules.
+Build tools and bundlers specifically designed for processing different asset types can be spawned and run in parallel with Syncify's `build` and `watch` instances, but for more advanced use cases, Syncify also provides developers with pre-processor capabilities via plugins.
+Plugins can be leveraged for transforming TypeScript, JavaScript, CSS, SCSS and SVG file types and use wrappers around popular and performant modules.

-### Data Files
+### Plugins

-Syncify exposes and introduces an elegant low-level method for interfacing with shop metafields, pages, redirects and files.
-Pull, push, merge and delete resource capabilities are provided using a directory/file based approach which allows developers to advance their workflows in a controlled and extensible manner.
+Syncify can be extended with Plugins.
+Similar to build tools like webpack and rollup, Syncify exposes a plugin API which allows you to hook into the build cycle and apply transforms to assets and files.

 # Setup